 It feels good to be back with an Interior Design post on the blog!
 If you’ve been following along for a little while or visited my about page you might know that I graduated with an Interior Design degree from the University of Florida and started this blog as a little design adventure back in 2016.
-That’s why I’m super excited to be sharing our master bedroom decor and DIY upholstered bed frame with you today!
+That’s why I’m super excited to be sharing our bedroom decor and DIY upholstered bed frame with you today!

 Over the years, I have expanded the content on my site and haven’t posted as much about design and home decor.
 The main reason for this is because of our budgeting goals and our focus on saving money to buy a house.
 I was super hesitant to decorate our apartment and make it feel more like home because I didn’t want to purchase any pieces that I didn’t love enough to take with us when we moved.
 But after a few years of living in our apartment, we decided to make our space feel more like home.
 Doing so helped us to enjoy our time in the apartment and motivated us to continue focusing on our savings goal in the meantime.

 Needless to say, this post has been a long time coming!
 We started working on our bedroom a few years ago when I fell in love with this Crate & Barrel Bed Frame.
 It was exactly what I was looking for, but there wasn’t a chance I was going to fork out the $1,700 to bring it home.
 Lucky for me, I have a husband who loves a good challenge, so we decided to build it ourselves!